Superior perceptual capacity in autism:

-Research led by Anna Remington at CRAE has found that autistic people can take in more information at any given moment, e.g. are better at detecting a target sound hidden among other sounds, compared to non-autistic people.
+Our previous research in this area has found that autistic people can take in more information at any given moment, e.g., are better at detecting a target sound hidden among other sounds, compared to non-autistic people.
 This could be useful in some situations, but problematic in others.
-CRAE researchers want to understand differences in autistic attention, how it can change the way we understand autism, and how we might intervene to help those who struggle.
-In 2019, we are continuing to study attention and perception, to raise awareness of a more positive side of autism, without downplaying the challenges associated it.
+We now want to understand more about these differences in autistic attention, and whether they are unique to being autistic.
+We continue to raise awareness of a more positive side of autism, without downplaying the challenges associated with it.

 - Remington, A. M., Hanley, M., O’Brien, S., Riby, D., & Swettenham, J. (2019).
 Implications of capacity in the classroom: simplifying tasks for autistic children may not be the answer.
 Research in Developmental Disabilities.